 Satellite Flu Clinics - Updated as new clinics are scheduled.

-No clinics are currently scheduled.
+There are no satellite clinics currently scheduled.

 Parental Consent: Non-custodial adults may accompany a child, however, written consent must be provided to the health district from the parent or guardian at the time of service.
 See the Parental Consent for Immunization of a Minor Policy for more details.